nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 ### Test out Nginx for Azure Caching with Juiceshop

 1. Open Chrome and go to `http://juiceshop.example.com`.
-You should see them main Juiceshop page, explore around a bit if you like.
+You should see the main Juiceshop page, explore around a bit if you like.

 1. Right+Click, and choose `Inspect` on the Chrome menu to open Developer tools.
 On the top Nav bar, click the Network Tab, and make sure the `Disable cache` is checked, you don't want Chrome caching our images for this exercise.